CenturyLinkCloud/PublicKB/General/CenturyLinkCloud/account-activation-faqs.md

 Limits of 6 CPU, 10 GB RAM, and 200 GB Storage.
 There are also some limits on rapid scale-up of resources, please contact [help@ctl.io](mailto:help@ctl.io) for more details.

-When your trial is exhausted, you will be billed on a monthly basis for consumption of services in your account, as defined by our [Pricing Catalog](https://www.ctl.io/pricing).
+You will be billed on a monthly basis for actual consumption of services in your account, as defined by our [Pricing Catalog](https://www.ctl.io/pricing).

 ### How long does it take to get an account activated?

-After you have entered the verification code, provided a valid credit card (Visa or Mastercard only - American Express, Discover, and pre-paid credit cards are not accepted), and completed the activation form, your account will be created instantly.
+After you have entered the verification code, provided a valid credit card, and completed the activation form, your account will be created instantly.
 You will then receive an email with your account details.

 ### What if I want to access public cloud servers in Latin America?